bsdci/handbook/about/bug-reporting.md

 ---
 title: Bug Reporting
 ---
-Issues and Bugs of iocage are tracked on GitHub among the source repositories.
+Issues and Bugs of ioc are tracked on GitHub among the source repositories.
 A direct relation between sources and bug resolution allows us to comprehensively inform about reaons behind changes, which is important to prevent future regressions.

 At the time of writing this document, no automated unit- or integration test exist that would allow the project to verify the absence of previously experienced issues.
 Our aim is to establish proper quality assurance measures that integrate with GitHub Pull-Requests in the recent future.